Disordered complex networks: energy optimal lattices and persistent homology: SINR in extremal parameter regimes

-Thus, in the small $\t$ regime, the coverage probability decays approximately linearly in $\t$, with the slope being given by \eqref{eq:small-theta}.
+Thus, in the small $\t$ regime, the coverage probability near a base station decays approximately linearly in $\t$, with the slope being given by \eqref{eq:small-theta}.
 We once again observe a worsening behaviour of the coverage probability with increasing $\s$.